 I saw a news item yesterday that provided some welcome relief from politics, violence, white nationalists marching under Nazi flags, and the latest threats of nuclear war.
 A reminder, sorely needed, of why we bother; proof, little appreciated, that we are more than we seem to be day-to-day, as seen from the middle of the fray.

-A very famous recording is now being offered to the public, decades after an initial and very limited production run of only two units.
+It came in the form of a very famous recording, now being offered to the public decades after an initial and very limited production run of only two units.
 Now anybody can buy one, which must seem strange to those who were there when the first pair was minted.
-They weren’t meant to be heard by any of us down here.
+They weren’t meant to be heard by any of us down here, you see.
 They were intended for other ears, if ears there were; so, decades ago, what were then the only two pressings ever meant to exist were sent out into deep space as gifts.
 They came with an instruction sheet on how to play them, it being assumed that the recipients would have no idea, otherwise, what to make of them.
 Therein lay the beauty and the hope of the exercise.

 It was in 1977, when I was 16 years old and beginning High School, that NASA launched two probes, Voyagers 1 and 2, to take advantage of a once-in-a-lifetime opportunity known then as the “grand tour”.
 It had been calculated about a dozen years earlier that in 1977, each of the outer planets of our solar system would be at a point in its orbit such that it would be possible to send out a spacecraft that could visit all of them, on a journey that would take years to complete.
 It was the sort of opportunity we tend to miss, even to scoff at, but this time the urgent hopes of the scientists were met by a willingness to spend public dollars to make an astronomer’s dream come true.

 Why was this such a rare opportunity?
 Why can’t we send a spacecraft to buzz by any collection of planets we wish, at any time we please?
-The answer lies in the old school laws of physics that reflect the understanding of Isaac Newton, and the unfortunate reality that this isn’t Star Trek, we don’t have warp drives, and live in a very big solar system with lots of relentlessly moving parts.
+The answer lies in the old school Newtonian laws of physics, and the unfortunate reality that this isn’t Star Trek, we don’t have warp drives, and live in a very big solar system with lots of relentlessly moving parts.